Change your GST accounting method in Xero

 - Check that all transactions in Xero are correct and complete through to the end of the last tax period before the planned change.

-- Run and publish your BAS and GST Reconciliation report with the current GST accounting method.
+- Run and finalise or publish your activity statement and GST Reconciliation report with the current GST accounting method.

 - Set or change the lock date to the end of the tax period before the planned change of accounting method.